 Why Use Intrinio?

 Unlike big data providers, Intrinio doesn't bundle data feeds into an expensive monthly subscription.
-In fact, many of its feeds are free and others include redistribution at prices that are disruptively affordable.
+In fact, many of its feeds offer free trials so that you're able to test out the data before you subscribe.

 Unlike smaller data providers, Intrinio only has one API.
 This means you can subscribe to the data feeds you need while still using a single API or Excel syntax rather than a different syntax for each provider.